 This process is made possible by an amazing machine that separates the components of your blood, collects only the platelets and a small amount of plasma, and returns your red cells back to you.
+This is a very safe process, as your blood is inside of sterile tubing and never comes in contact with any part of the machine at any time.
 The actual “draw” time ranges from 60-120 minutes, but we ask that you reserve about 2½ hours for the entire process.

 Because platelets reproduce so quickly, you can donate platelets every seven days, with a maximum of 24 donations in a 12 month period.

 The requirements for platelet donation are very similar to those for whole blood donation.
 One additional requirement for platelet donation is you need to be aspirin-free for 48 hours prior to your donation.
 This is because aspirin reduces the potency and performance of your platelets.